ecg-icas/icas/src/source/campaign-overview.rst

 Overview
 ========

-Campaigns allow sellers to group their ads together, having shared budgets, same targeting rules, and other components.
+Campaigns allow you, the seller, to group your ads together, having shared budgets, same targeting rules, and other components.
 You can create separate campaigns to run ads in different locations or using different budgets.

 Reporting, as well as status management, can also be done on the level of campaigns, instead of individual ads.
 It is possible to pause a campaign, resulting in all ads in the campaign to be taken offline.
 When a campaign reaches one of its :ref:`campaign_budgets`, all ads in that campaign will be taken offline.
 When budget becomes available again, all ads in the campaign will come online again.